GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 It is not possible to upgrade an underground if that will change which underground it pairs with (breaking belt weaving, etc.).
 If this is intentional, mine and replace the underground.

 Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. an underground "cuts" another underground in a later stage), it cannot be rotated/upgraded _after_ being built.

-### Cleanup tool

-Using the build cleanup tool will remove "settings remnants", and attempt to revive any errored entities.

-Reverse-selecting using the cleanup tool will **force-delete** errored entities.

 ## Feedback